LunarWatcher/auto-pairs/README.md

 ## Main changes

-Basic principle: auto-completion and jump should be as lazy as possible.
+Basic principle: auto-completion and jump should be as lazy as possible, because **correcting** one completion mistake would take more keystrokes than closing the pair manually.

 - Only insert the closing pair if the next character is a space or the closing pair itself
 ```